 The Hinckley Institute Radio Hour is a weekly program featuring forums on local, national, and international issues important to people living in Utah.
 The program airs every Wednesday at 10 AM and Saturday at 9 AM.

 The Hinckley Institute of Politics was founded with a mission to engage students in governmental, civic, and political processes; promote a better understanding and appreciation of politics; and train ethical and visionary students for public service.
-Most Hinckley Forums are held in Orson Spencer Hall, Room 255, on the University of Utah campus, and are free and open to the public.

-Tune in Wednesday mornings at 10:00 AM and Saturdays at 9:00 AM on KCPW, 88.3 and 105.3 FM.
+Tune in Wednesdays at 10:00 AM and Saturdays at 9:00 AM on KCPW, 88.3 FM.

 The Hinckley Institute Radio Hour — This week on the program, a panel of experts look at the worsening fire conditions in the western U.S. and discuss the efforts to mitigate wildfires in the region.
 This summer, the Wasatch Front saw some of the worst air quality in the world due to smoke from both […]

 The Hinckley Institute Radio Hour (Original Air Date: April 7, 2021) — This week on the program, sitting members of the Utah Legislature’s transportation committees discuss current policy, issues facing the state’s infrastructure and how we can more efficiently move people throughout the state.
 The White House recently unveiled a $2 trillion infrastructure plan that would […]

 The Hinckley Institute Radio Hour (Original Air Date: June 2, 2021) — This week, a panel on employment and ethics in times of crisis.
 Experts on Utah’s job market and economy will discuss how COVID-19 and its many societal impacts exposed and exacerbated existing inequalities, as well as potential solutions for crafting an equitable recovery […]